github/docs/content/admin/user-management/managing-users-in-your-enterprise/rebuilding-contributions-data.md

 ---
 title: Rebuilding contributions data
-intro: You may need to rebuild contributions data to link existing commits to a user account.
+intro: You may need to rebuild contributions data to link existing commits to a personal account.
 redirect_from:
   - /enterprise/admin/articles/rebuilding-contributions-data
   - /enterprise/admin/user-management/rebuilding-contributions-data